karayabin/universe-snapshot/universe/Ling/Light_RealGenerator/doc/api/Ling/Light_RealGenerator/Service/LightRealGeneratorService/generate.md

-LightRealGeneratorService::generate — according to the [configuration block](https://github.com/lingtalfi/Light_RealGenerator/blob/master/doc/pages/realgen-configuration-block.md) identified by the given file and identifier.
+LightRealGeneratorService::generate — Same as generateByConf method, but takes the file path instead of the array.